What is SOC 2 Compliance? A Beginner's Guide

 SOC 2 Attestation Reports

 When a prospective customer asks for a SOC 2 report, what they’re asking for is a third-party attestation.
-These reports must be generated by licensed CPA firms and their goal will be to assess one or more of the Trust Services Categories we described above.
+These reports must be generated by licensed CPA firms and their goal will be to assess one or more of the Trust Services Criteria we described above.
 There are two types of SOC 2 reports, Type 1 and Type 2.

 SOC 2 Type 1